mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-logging-and-monitoring.rst

 Determining If A Topology Has Readable/Writable Servers
 -------------------------------------------------------

-The following table describes the behaviour of determining if a topology type has readable or writable servers.
+The following table describes the rules for determining if a topology type has readable or writable servers.
 If no read preference is passed to ``hasReadableServer``, the driver MUST default the value to the default read preference, ``primary``, or treat the call as if ``primary`` was provided.